kdahlhaus/easy-erg/README.rst

     g++ -mno-cygwin -I../easy_erg/build -I../easy_erg/lib/sdk/PC -L../easy_erg/build  my_app.cpp -lEasyErg -lRPPM3USB -lRPPM3DDI

-You also have to copy the DLL's and INI files from the demo directory to the directory containing the my_app executable.0
+You also have to copy the DLL's from the demo directory to some directory on the path or where the new program resides.